Information Security Standard M6

 1. UBC has a large and complex Wi-Fi network that plays an integral role in the operations of the University.
 Consequently, intruders and hackers may consider the Wi-Fi network an attractive target to breach the security of UBC Electronic Information and Systems.

 2. This standard defines requirements to ensure that Wi-Fi devices, such as Wireless Access Points (WAPs), which allow Wi-Fi devices to connect to a wired network, are deployed in a secure, controlled and centrally managed way to reduce the likelihood of a security breach.
-Unless otherwise indicated, the UBC IT NETwork and Infrastructure Team is responsible for ensuring compliance with this standard.
-This policy applies to areas where WAPs installed by UBC IT provide Wi-Fi coverage.
+Unless otherwise indicated, UBC IT Network and Infrastructure is responsible for ensuring compliance with this standard.

 3. In addition to this standard, UBC IT Wi-Fi networks provisioned by UBC IT are governed by Policy SC11, Management of the Wireless Network.